PandaHugMonster/php-simputils/docs/properties.md

 ----

+### Property attribute arguments

-All the examples above used 2 arguments each time for Property definition.
+All the examples above use 2 arguments each time for Property definition.
 And I need to mention that both of them are technically optional.

 First argument or `$name` represents the Property name, by which you can access the Property.